 Make the most of your online marketing efforts

-Getting traffic to your vacation rental website can include all kinds of marketing tactics.
+Getting traffic to your direct channel can include all kinds of marketing tactics.
 Get more bang for your buck by polishing your efforts and integrating them into your website.
 Here are a few ideas:

 - Use high-quality photographs captured by a professional photographer, ensuring your property will be seen in its best light.
 Then use these photos everywhere you have a presence, from your website, to Instagram and Facebook.

 - Include links to any social media accounts on your site and look at ways to leverage your social media content within your domain.
 Embedding Instagram photos, for example, can be a great way to expand your reach and connect channels.